-In the case of a malfunctioning gas supply system according to paragraph 7.2., the service mode or, as appropriate according to paragraph 4.2.3., the diesel mode shall
+In the case of a malfunctioning gas supply system according to paragraph 7.2., the service mode or, as appropriate according to paragraph 4.2.3., the diesel mode shall be activated when the DTC relevant to that malfunction has the confirmed and active status.

-As soon as the diagnostic system concludes that the malfunction is no longer present or when the information, including DTCs relative to the failures, justifying its activation is erased by a scan tool, the service mode may be deactivated, or, when appropriate, the dual-fuel mode may be reactivated
+As soon as the diagnostic system concludes that the malfunction is no longer present or when the information, including DTCs relative to the failures, justifying its activation is erased by a scan tool, the service mode may be deactivated, or, when appropriate, the dual-fuel mode may be reactivated.